 Track: Moderate, undulating trail

 Start/Finish: Ridge Picnic Area or Saddle Dam Picnic Area

 Nearby: Yarra Glen, Kangaroo Ground

 The Circuit track follows the waterline for the most part.
 Track markers (posts or orange triangles nailed to trees) help you navigate the trail.
-It is recommended that walkers undertaking the circuit walk notify Parks Victoria on 13 1963.
 Much of the Park is grassland, however walkers can also see remnant pockets of dry open-forest, with new regeneration areas.